-As a medicinal herb and dye, saffron use goes back more than 50,000
+As a medicinal herb and dye, organic saffron use goes back more than 50,000

 years to depictions discovered in prehistoric northwest Iran.

 Its extensive use and high value has been found consistently